scottyphillips/pychonet/README.md

 'example_async.py' gives you a boilerplate asyncio program that will discover your ECHONETLite instance and return information about supported services.

 ## Hall of Fame
+Big Thanks to Naoki Sawada for many excellent updates to enable push notifications via multicast.
+どうもありがとうございます !

 Thanks to Jason Nader for all the quality of life updates to the codebase and doco.

 Thanks to khcnz (Karl Chaffey) and gvs for helping refector the old code